-The outbreak of war in September 1939 brought new interest to the subantarctic.
-At the end of August the German cargo ship Erlangen had left Port Chalmers for Australia to fill her bunkers with coal for the home voyage.
-With war declared the ship was ordered not to continue across the Tasman.
-Instead it headed south and hid in Carnley Harbour on Auckland Island for five weeks while the crew cut down rātā for fuel to reach neutral South America.
+The outbreak of war in September 1939 brought new interest in the subantarctic.
+At the end of August the German cargo ship Erlangen had left Port Chalmers for Australia to fill its bunkers with coal for the voyage home.
+When war was declared the ship was ordered not to continue across the Tasman.
+Instead it headed south and hid in Carnley Harbour on Auckland Island for five weeks while the crew cut down rātā trees to provide enough fuel to reach neutral South America.
 The incident highlighted the possibility of the subantarctic islands being used as enemy bases, and fears were heightened in 1940 when German raiders sank the Turakina in August and the Holmwood and Rangitane in November, in New Zealand waters further north.

 Not so bad really

-Of all the people who spent time on the subantarctic islands, the coast-watchers enjoyed it as much as any.
-They produced a magazine, and held sports tournaments and debates, and full-scale dances on Saturday nights, when the weekly supply of rum was consumed.
-Occasionally – even though the coast-watchers were all male – there were fancy-dress balls.
-Not surprisingly several volunteered for more time there, and one served for three postings.
+Of all the people who spent time on the subantarctic islands, the coast-watchers enjoyed their sojourn the most.
+They produced a magazine, held sports tournaments and debates, and put on dances on Saturday nights, when the weekly supply of rum was consumed.
+Occasionally – despite the fact that they were all male – there were fancy-dress balls.
+Not surprisingly several volunteered for more time there, and one man served for three postings.

 In March 1941, under the code name ‘Cape Expedition’, 11 men were sent south with three years’ worth of rations and prefabricated buildings to staff three coast-watching stations – at Port Ross and Carnley Harbour in the Auckland Islands and Perseverance Harbour on Campbell Island.